onlyuser/NatLang/README.md

 Path #2: {V   N Aux Adj}
 </pre>

-NatLang generates a parse tree for all POS paths that result in a successful parse.
+NatLang generates a parse tree for each POS path that result in a successful parse.
-Further analysis passes can be done by visiting the generated parse trees.
+Additional analysis passes can then be implemented on these parse trees.

 A Motivating Example
 --------------------